-The Zero Childhood Cancer National Clinical Trial began in September 2017
+Since the Zero Childhood Cancer National Clinical Trial began in September 2017,

-and seeks to enrol 400 children with high risk cancer across Australia.
+nearly 500 children with high risk cancer have been enrolled across Australia.

 Involving all paediatric oncology units across Australia, as well as 23 national and international research partners, Zero Childhood Cancer is the strongest possible combination of medicine, technology, research and dedicated people.
 It is giving hope to children with the most aggressive cancers who have little or no treatment options.

 Opening the black box of childhood cancer - results from a n...

 Professor Michelle Haber AM addresses largest cancer researc...

 $67m Funding Collaboration: All Australian Children with Can...

 When a child is diagnosed with cancer, it has a devastating impact on the whole family.
 If you have questions about the Zero Childhood Cancer Program and how it might help your child, please read on.